solarus-games/children-of-solarus/readme.txt

 This installs the following files (assuming that the install directory is /usr/local):
-- the quest data archive ("data.solarus") in /usr/local/share/solarus/zsdx/
+- the quest data archive ("data.solarus") in /usr/local/share/solarus/ChildrenOfSolarus/
-- a script called "zsdx" in /usr/local/bin/
+- a script called "ChildrenOfSolarus" in /usr/local/bin/

 The zsdx script launches solarus with the appropriate command-line argument to specify the quest path.
-This means that you can launch the zsdx quest with the command:
+This means that you can launch the ChildrenOfSolarus quest with the command:

-$ zsdx
+$ ChildrenOfSolarus

 which is equivalent to:

-$ solarus /usr/local/share/solarus/zsdx
+$ solarus /usr/local/share/solarus/ChildrenOfSolarus

 3.2  Change the install directory